apiato/documentation/docs/components/main-components/controllers.md

 - All API Controllers MUST extend `App\Ship\Parents\Controllers\ApiController`.
 - All Web Controllers MUST extend `App\Ship\Parents\Controllers\WebController`.
-- Controllers should only call the `run` or `transactionalRun` method of Actions.
+- Controllers MUST only call the `run` or `transactionalRun` method of Actions.
-- Controllers should pass the Request object to the Action instead of passing data from the request.
+- Controllers SHOULD pass the Request object to the Action instead of passing data from the request.

 ### Folder Structure {#folder-structure}